Phaeng Waterfall Hike Koh Phangan – My 2025 Trail Guide

 Final Thoughts on the Phaeng Waterfall Hike in Koh Phangan

 Phaeng Waterfall in Koh Phangan is perfect for a bit of adventure and some amazing views.
-With both easy and challenging hikes, you can pick the trail that suits you best—whether it’s a quick swim, a jungle climb to a viewpoint, or the full loop.
+With both easy and challenging hikes, you can pick the trail that suits you best.
 Just come prepared with good shoes, water, and mosquito spray, and be mindful of the weather.

 Do you have any questions about the Phaeng Waterfall hike?
 Let me know in the comments, and I’ll do my best to answer them quickly!